NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 ## What will you learn?

-This tutorial serves as an introduction creating NixOS virtual machines.
+This tutorial serves as an introduction to creating NixOS virtual machines.
 Virtual machines are a practical tool for experimenting with or debugging NixOS configurations.

 ## What do you need?